csats/meteor-throttle/README.md

 [![Build Status](https://travis-ci.org/csats/meteor-throttle.svg?branch=master)](https://travis-ci.org/csats/meteor-throttle)

 Simple, generic, durable, **server-side only** rate-limiter for Meteor applications.
-Durable because rate counters are stored in MongoDB.
+Durable because counters are stored in MongoDB.
 This durability generally makes it unsuitable for throttling high-traffic services (especially if oplog tailing is in use).

 `Throttle` is exported.